-Minimally invasive - our procedure for taking bone marrow (an "aspirate") can be performed in an out-patient setting and takes approximately 15 minutes.
-For diseases such as CLI, the administration of our therapy can be performed in an out-patient setting in a one-time, approximately 20 minute procedure.
-We are also pursuing a minimally invasive approach to cell delivery in other severe, chronic ischemic cardiovascular diseases such as DCM.
+Minimally invasive - our procedure for collecting bone marrow can be performed in an out-patient setting and takes approximately 15 minutes.
+Administration of ixmyelocel-T for the treatment of DCM is performed in the cardiac catheterization laboratory using a cell injection catheter system in a one-time procedure.
+For diseases such as CLI, administration of ixmyelocel-T is performed with a syringe in an outpatient setting in a one-time, approximately 20 minute procedure.